Banner image

 Learn more

-What is the opioid treatment program?
+What to expect during opioid treatment

-The typical length of stay for patients is 21-28 days.
 OTP patients participate in broader addiction programming for hospitalized patients, including:

 • skills-based group therapy